Dancenorth: Dancers

 The company currently employs seven full-time dancers.

 History

 North Queensland Ballet Company

-Ann Roberts, Principle of the Ann Roberts School of Dancing, and parents in Townsville, were concerned by the lack of opportunities for young ballet dancers in North Queensland, organised a public meeting to assess public interest in forming a North Queensland ballet company.
+Both Ann Roberts, who is former Principle of the Ann Roberts School of Dancing, and parents in Townsville were concerned by the lack of opportunities for young ballet dancers in North Queensland.
+This led them to organize a public meeting that assessed public interest in forming a North Queensland ballet company.

 The North Queensland Ballet and Dance Company was established 17 July 1969.
 From the first audition, 41 students were accepted.

 Between 1970 and 1982, the North Queensland Ballet Company presented: